ascalco/aswebsite/content/research-bites/research-bites-pricing-plans.md

 An unexpected result is the actual preference of some users for the decoy option despite the chance to pay the same price and get the newsletter.
 In this case, it would be interesting to conduct some qualitative research about the motivations of some users to avoid receiveing the newsletter.

-It is important to note that the experiment could only measure users' willingness to be involved to the community (i.e. their intention).
+It is important to note that the experiment could only measure users' intention to be involved to the community (i.e. their intention).
 The question now is, will users actually engage with the online community?
 For this data we will have to look at data about subscribers' behaviours.

 ##### Footnotes